-Adding Conversion Tracking To Shopify Via Google Analytics Goal Import
+Adding Conversion Tracking To Shopify's Thank You Page Via Google Analytics Goal Import

 Pay Per Click